 - Physical with Arnold as reference renderer

 - Physical glTF-compliant

-Physical materials are available in 3ds Max 2017 or later.
-They are more realistic and at the same time easier to use than standard materials.
+Physical materials are GPU intensive, but look more realistic and also easier to use than standard materials.
 They work especially well for representing metallic and other non-trivial surfaces.
 Verge3D strives to reproduce physical materials using Autodesk ART renderer as a reference.

 You can set up the environment texture using the Environment and Effects window.